vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </ul>
 ```

-Now when we use the `<todo-list>` component, we can optionally define an alternative `<template>` for todo items, but with access to data from the child:
+Now when you use the `<todo-list>` component, you can optionally define an alternative `<template>` for todo items, but with access to data from the child:

 ```html
 <todo-list v-bind:todos="todos">